Climate protection is part of our ecological and social responsibility. Our products and technologies also bear witness to this.

 This is based on company data and information on CO2 emissions, the risks of these emissions for the climate and strategies employed to reduce emissions.
 They specifically assessed water risks management and efficiency projects, as well as the design of the supply chain in the area of water.

 In 2018, Continental was once again given an improved rating compared with the previous year.
-We were upgraded from level C to level B in the Climate Change area and from level D to level B in the Water area.

 This upgrade is testament to Continental’s active management for climate and water protection and makes us one of the best companies in the automotive sector.